Chronicle User Guide

 Edit Window, Immutability, and Anchoring

-Simple rule: if you still expect major rewrites, keep the memory as a draft.
-Publish only when the core facts are ready to stay fixed after 24 hours.
+If you still expect major rewrites, keep it as a draft and publish when the core facts are ready to stand after 24 hours.

 | Category | Description | Why it matters |